Quick Answer: To find out if your mobile is eSIM compatible, you have three main methods:

 The EID is a 32-digit number that typically starts with 89049... or 89033....
 If the EID does not appear, it is possible that your mobile does not have an eSIM or that the function is disabled at the software level.

-Step 2: Verify the model number
+Step 2: Check the model number

 Step 3: Contact manufacturer support

-If the EID does not appear but you believe your mobile should have an eSIM, contact the manufacturer's technical support, providing your model number and serial number.
+If the EID does not appear but you believe your phone should have an eSIM, contact the manufacturer's technical support, providing your model number and serial number.
 In some cases, a firmware update can enable the feature.

-Important about phones purchased in China: Many iPhones, Samsung, and Xiaomi sold in the Chinese market have eSIM hardware, but the function is disabled at the firmware level due to regulatory requirements.
+Important about phones purchased in China: Many iPhones, Samsung, and Xiaomi commercialized in the Chinese market have eSIM hardware, but the function is disabled at the firmware level due to regulatory requirements.
 Although the EID may appear on some of these devices, the operating system may not allow the installation of foreign eSIM profiles.
 Always verify the specific model number.

-Alternative 1: Local data physical SIM
+Alternative 1: Local physical data SIM

 Alternative 2: International data SIM

-Alternative 3: Travel WiFi Router (MiFi)
+Alternative 3: Travel WiFi router (MiFi)

 Conclusion